A heavy wave of Russian missile attacks pounds areas across Ukraine, killing at least 4 civilians

 Western officials and analysts had previously warned that Russia was stockpiling its cruise missiles in preparation for a strategy of winter bombardment, as bad weather keeps the 1,500-kilometer (930-mile) front line largely static after 22 months of war.

 Unlike last winter, when the Kremlin’s forces targeted Ukraine’s power grid, Russia is now aiming at Kyiv’s defense industry, they say.
-But the barrages have repeatedly hit civilian areas.
+But the almost daily barrages have repeatedly hit civilian areas.

 Monday’s attacks struck a string of urban areas, including housing and a shopping mall, across Ukraine.